Skip to main content

 Background and rationale

 Dermatological conditions represent a significant portion of primary care consultations, constituting approximately 5% of all visits.
 However, discrepancies between diagnoses made by general practitioners and dermatologists remain substantial, with concordance rates between 57% and 65.52%.
 This gap in expertise often leads to misdiagnoses, incorrect referrals, and delays in appropriate treatment, particularly in rare and severe conditions.
-The limited availability of dermatologists, especially in rural areas, further complicates patient care, underscoring the need for innovative solutions to optimize resource allocation and improve diagnostic accuracy.
+The limited availability of dermatologists, especially in rural areas, further complicates patient care, underscoring the need for innovative solutions to optimise resource allocation and improve diagnostic accuracy.

 Risks and benefits of the product in investigation and clinical research